Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 I wondered a lot how it was like to have confidence.

 I cannot skip the story to go further.

-Therefore, it shows the best version of the writer.
+Therefore, it shows the best version of a writer.

 Beelationship often tries to follow what is happening among people who relate to it.

-However, if she could verbalize something about her difficult days in her mind and it might include something common between us, her inner work in public might mean something.
+However, if she could verbalize something about her past difficult days and find something common between us, that might mean something as inner work in public.

 Therefore, she encouraged herself to write about her difficult days when she tried to find her natural feeling and her confidence.